GlassBricks/typed-factorio/README.md

 This will add the types for the runtime stage to your entire project.

-Notes:
-> When types are updated, or released for a new factorio version, you will need update your package version to get the types.
+Note: When types are updated, or released for a new factorio version, you will need update your package version to get the types.
->
-> There is an opt-in feature for stricter index types, see [Strict index types](#Strict index types) for more details.

 ### Settings and data stage